-BILLINGS — Galaxy Gas, a brand name for containers of nitrous oxide and also known as "laughing gas", is a makeup of nitrogen and oxygen, and when inhaled can give a high sensation.
+BILLINGS — Galaxy Gas, a brand name for containers of nitrous oxide and also known as "laughing gas," is a makeup of nitrogen and oxygen and when inhaled can give a high sensation.

-Recently, the product and others like it, such as Space Gas, have appeared in the Billings area at numerous smoke shops and gas stations, and parent are raising concerns that children are using the product in dangerous ways.
+Recently, the product and others like it, such as Space Gas, have appeared in the Billings area at numerous smoke shops and gas stations, and parents are raising concerns that children are using the product in dangerous ways.

 When you visit the Galaxy Gas website, the first thing you see a disclaimer saying the product is intended for culinary use products only.